Here are the Top 10 Things to Avoid in an Interview

 7. Wearing street clothes to an interview

-Never wear ragged jeans, flip flops or other casual wear to an interview.
-Dress conservatively, and don’t over-do it with the jewelry, makeup and perfume or cologne.
+Never wear ragged jeans, flip-flops, or other casual wear to an interview.
+Dress conservatively, and don’t overdo it with jewelry, makeup, and perfume or cologne.
 You want to look professional and neat – not like you just came straight from the tattoo parlor or beach.

 8. Weak handshake

 When shaking hands with the interviewer, do it firmly, but not too vigorously.
 You want to show that you are confident, so avoid a limp or weak handshake as well.

 Any potential employer is impressed when you ask a few questions about the company that shows you’ve done your research.
 By letting the interviewer know you have done a little research through intelligent questions, he/she will get the message that you are genuinely interested and serious about the job.

 10. Don’t try to change the tone of the interview